RavinSG/obsidian-cyber/WriteUps/THM/Kenobi.md

 ### rpcbind

-However, we should now find a way to access a directory on the server based on the set of available ports.
+However, we should now find a way to access a directory on the server based on the set of available ports before copying information using the ProFTPD vulnerability.
 From the nmap scan, under port 111 we noticed that rcpbind is running with access to `nfs`.
 We can use nmap scripts to enumerate this and find if there are any mounts.

 ```bash
 $ nmap -p 111 --script=nfs-ls,nfs-statfs,nfs-showmount 10.10.166.119 -oN nmap/rpcbind